Citi Trends (NASDAQ:CTRN) Releases FY 2022 Earnings Guidance

-Citi Trends (NASDAQ:CTRN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $2.25-$2.75 for the period, compared to the consensus EPS estimate of $3.52.
+Citi Trends (NASDAQ:CTRN – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $2.25-$2.75 for the period, compared to the consensus estimate of $3.52.
 The company issued revenue guidance of $860.00 million-$880.00 million, compared to the consensus revenue estimate of $914.83 million.

-Citi Trends (NASDAQ:CTRN – Get Rating) last released its quarterly earnings data on Tuesday, March 15th.
-The company reported $1.16 earnings per share for the quarter, topping the consensus estimate of $1.09 by $0.07.
-The business had revenue of $240.97 million during the quarter, compared to analyst estimates of $241.80 million.
-Citi Trends had a return on equity of 48.27% and a net margin of 6.28%.
-During the same period last year, the company posted $1.81 EPS.
-Sell-side analysts anticipate that Citi Trends will post 4.45 earnings per share for the current year.
+A number of equities research analysts have recently commented on the company.
+StockNews.com assumed coverage on Citi Trends in a research report on Thursday, March 31st.
+They set a hold rating on the stock.
+Zacks Investment Research cut Citi Trends from a hold rating to a strong sell rating in a report on Friday.
+TheStreet cut Citi Trends from a b- rating to a c+ rating in a report on Thursday, February 17th.
+Benchmark lowered their price objective on Citi Trends to $50.00 in a report on Wednesday, May 25th.
+Finally, Gordon Haskett cut Citi Trends from a buy rating to an accumulate rating and lowered their price objective for the stock from $90.00 to $60.00 in a report on Thursday, February 10th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus price target of $45.00.

-In other news, SVP Jessica Berkowitz sold 1,815 shares of Citi Trends stock in a transaction that occurred on Tuesday, April 12th.
+In other Citi Trends news, SVP Jessica Berkowitz sold 1,815 shares of the firm’s stock in a transaction that occurred on Tuesday, April 12th.
 The shares were sold at an average price of $31.95, for a total value of $57,989.25.
-Following the completion of the transaction, the senior vice president now owns 5,446 shares in the company, valued at $173,999.70.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders own 6.20% of the company’s stock.
+Following the transaction, the senior vice president now directly owns 5,446 shares of the company’s stock, valued at approximately $173,999.70.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 4.20% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of CTRN.
-Point72 Hong Kong Ltd raised its position in Citi Trends by 430.5% in the 1st quarter.
-Point72 Hong Kong Ltd now owns 2,727 shares of the company’s stock worth $84,000 after purchasing an additional 2,213 shares during the last quarter.
-MetLife Investment Management LLC raised its position in Citi Trends by 45.4% in the 1st quarter.
-MetLife Investment Management LLC now owns 5,006 shares of the company’s stock worth $153,000 after purchasing an additional 1,564 shares during the last quarter.
-Quantbot Technologies LP acquired a new stake in Citi Trends during the 1st quarter worth $164,000.
-Mariner LLC acquired a new stake in Citi Trends during the 1st quarter worth $308,000.
-Finally, Ancora Advisors LLC grew its holdings in Citi Trends by 188.2% during the 1st quarter.
-Ancora Advisors LLC now owns 4,098 shares of the company’s stock worth $344,000 after acquiring an additional 2,676 shares during the period.
+Hedge funds have recently added to or reduced their stakes in the company.
+Weiss Multi Strategy Advisers LLC raised its position in Citi Trends by 1.6% in the first quarter.
+Weiss Multi Strategy Advisers LLC now owns 55,932 shares of the company’s stock valued at $1,713,000 after purchasing an additional 876 shares during the period.
+Swiss National Bank raised its position in Citi Trends by 4.6% in the first quarter.
+Swiss National Bank now owns 20,400 shares of the company’s stock valued at $625,000 after purchasing an additional 900 shares during the period.
+MetLife Investment Management LLC raised its position in Citi Trends by 45.4% in the first quarter.
+MetLife Investment Management LLC now owns 5,006 shares of the company’s stock valued at $153,000 after purchasing an additional 1,564 shares during the period.
+JPMorgan Chase & Co. raised its position in Citi Trends by 13.4% in the fourth quarter.
+JPMorgan Chase & Co. now owns 15,735 shares of the company’s stock valued at $1,491,000 after purchasing an additional 1,854 shares during the period.
+Finally, Bank of New York Mellon Corp raised its position in Citi Trends by 4.7% in the third quarter.
+Bank of New York Mellon Corp now owns 44,432 shares of the company’s stock valued at $3,241,000 after purchasing an additional 1,985 shares during the period.

 About Citi Trends (Get Rating)